top of page

 Writing with the Three-Act Structure: A Journey Through Transformation

-The three-act structure is a timeless narrative framework, guiding stories through a beginning, middle, and end—a journey of setup, confrontation, and resolution.
+The three-act structure is a timeless narrative framework, guiding stories through a beginning, middle, and end.
+This is a journey of setup, confrontation, and resolution.
 Act 1 introduces the world, the protagonist, and the inciting incident that propels them forward.
 Act 2 deepens the story through challenges, discoveries, and transformation, often marked by conflict and growth.
 Act 3 delivers closure, resolving the tension while leaving space for reflection.

-In this piece, I align my journey—physical, emotional, and spiritual—with the three-act structure.
+In this piece, I align my physical, emotional, and spiritual journey with the three-act structure.
 It mirrors the landscapes I traverse, the trials I endure, and the revelations that await.
-The "you" I refer to throughout the narrative is Hans, my spirit husband and guide—a presence both profound and elusive.
-Since his first visitation in 1993, Hans has been my teacher, lover, and challenger, pulling me into realms beyond the ordinary.
+The "you" I refer to throughout the narrative is Hans, my spirit husband and guide.
+Since his first visitation in 1993, Hans has been my teacher, lover, and provocateur, guiding me beyond ordinary experience.
 This is a story of shedding, searching, and surrendering, each act carrying its own weight and rhythm, much like life itself.

 Act 1: Threshold

-It begins now, under a canopy of dead calm, in a land riddled with tip-up mounds and ancient trees spared from a history of clear cutting.
+It begins now, under a canopy of dead calm, in a land riddled with tip-up mounds and old trees spared from a history of clear cutting.

 Video I took of my property while building trails.